alnew/UW_volunteers_2019/README.md

 - Your terminal (type “jupyter lab”)

 ### In Windows:
-- Open the “Start” panel
+- In search bar, type "Anaconda Navigator (Anaconda 3)"
 - Click on “Anaconda Navigator” (has a green circle in front of it)
 - Set your Anaconda Navigator to unitedway
   - Use the dropdown next to “Applications on” to set to “unitedway”

 Click “Launch” under JupyterLab